goooooouwa/active-record-with-sql-server/README.md

 # Introduction
-This app demonstrates a way to use ActiveRecord with an exising SQL server database
+This app demonstrates a way to use ActiveRecord with an exising SQL server database.

 # The problem
 You have an exising("legacy") SQL server database which you have no control over its schema.
 How to use it with ActiveRecord?